local-npm/local-npm/README.md

 `local-npm` is a Node daemon that acts as a local npm registry.
 It serves modules, caches them, and updates them whenever they change.
 Basically it's a local mirror, but without having to replicate the entire npm registry.
 Only what you explicitly `npm install` is saved locally.

+When you first install a module, it'll be fetched from the main npm registry.
+After that, the module and all its dependencies are stored in a local database (including all versions), so you can expect subsequent installs to be much faster.

 If you're organizing a conference/meetup/whatever, you can also share this local server with multiple people.
 So if your teammates are constantly installing the same modules over and over again, this can save a lot of time in the long run.

 Usage